akemin-dayo/simject/README.md

 If you use Xcode 10 (and above) and target iOS 12 (and above), you need to use [substitute](https://github.com/coolstar/substitute) instead of Cydia Substrate.

-Due to the absence of `libstdc++` in iOS 12 simulator of Xcode 10, the Cydia Substrate binary from cycript that requires this library will not work (it will complain `/usr/lib/libstdc++.6.dylib: mach-o, but not built for iOS simulator`).
+Due to the incompatible `libstdc++` in iOS 12 simulator of Xcode 10, the Cydia Substrate binary from cycript that requires this library will not work (it will complain `/usr/lib/libstdc++.6.dylib: mach-o, but not built for iOS simulator`).
 While Cydia Substrate is not open-sourced to allow us to recompile the binary, we still have substitute as a replacement.
 You can run the following commands:

 ```
 # Xcode 10+, iOS 12+